gpiento/gpiento/README.md

-Hi 👋, my name is Konstantin!
+Hi, there! 👋
 =============================
 Java Developer
 --------------
 I have experience working in the IT field and dream of developing as a software developer.
 Currently, I am actively learning Java and striving to constantly improve my skills to write clean and efficient code.

 My CV:
 [![Hexlet](https://img.shields.io/badge/-cv.resume.io-777799?style=flat-square&logo=Hexlet)](https://cv.hexlet.io/ru/resumes/2937)